Actify

 How Do Personality Tests Actually Improve Team Building at Work?

-Personality tests for team building work best when they're used as conversation starters, not labels.
-The most effective approach is pairing a lightweight personality assessment (DISC, 16Personalities, or CliftonStrengths) with structured debrief sessions where the team maps their collective profile.
-Teams that use personality tests for team building and share results openly see 36% fewer interpersonal conflicts.
-The test itself isn't the activity — the debrief is.
+Personality tests for team building work best as conversation starters, not labels.
+Pair a lightweight assessment (DISC, 16Personalities, or CliftonStrengths) with a fun debrief where the team maps their collective profile.
+The magic isn't the test — it's the 'wait, I had no idea you were an introvert' moment after.
+Teams that share results openly see 36% fewer interpersonal conflicts.

 5–40 people15 min test + 45 min debrief$0–$25/person10 min to set up